andlo/ZZZtheia-ide-skill/README.md

 So think twice before exposing your device to the internet.

 ## Git integration
-The IDE dosnt have a way to ask your username and password to github.
-So to get integration to work seamsly, you can set git to remember your username and password.
+The IDE does not have a way to ask for your Github username and password.
+For seamless integration, you can set Git to remember your username and password by entering three git commands.

-This is done by these three git commands andcan be done in the terminal direcly in the IDE.
+This can be done in the terminal directly in the IDE.

 ```
 git config --global credential.helper store
 git config --global user.name "your_username"
 git config --global user.password "your_password"
 ```

 WARNING: Your git account passwords will be saved in plaintext format, in the global .gitconfig file, e.g in /home/pi/.gitconfig
 If this is undesirable to you, use an ssh key for your accounts instead.

 ## Updating